 - Art therapy

 - Creative expression

 - Somatic experiencing

-As you complete our program, we will learn what therapeutic options will best meet your needs for continued progress.
+As you complete rehab at our treatment center, we will learn what therapeutic options will best meet your needs for continued progress.
 Many choose to discharge to structured environments such as our partial hospitalization program (PHP) or you may feel that you have reached a point in your recovery in which you are ready to continue the healing process on an outpatient basis.
 If this is this is the case, we will refer you to an outpatient therapist who focuses on alcohol addiction.